 These aren’t very lightweight, but that’s what you would expect with complete aluminum construction.

-How to Choose Ski Poles for Backcountry in 2022
+How to Choose Ski Poles for Backcountry

 You need to pay close attention to your equipment when you venture into the backcountry.
 Keep the following factors in mind to help you choose the best ski poles for the job.